xalvarez/aws-graphql-demo/blog.md

 ## Resolvers

-In order to tell AppSync how to interact with DynamoDB we need to define resolvers for each query or mutation in our schema.
+In order to tell AppSync how to interact with our DynamoDB table we need to define resolvers for each query or mutation in our schema.

-Creating a resolver for Mutations or Queries can be done by clicking on _Attach_ next to the method name.
+Creating a resolver can be done by clicking on _Attach_ next to the method name.

 ![data source](images/09_resolvers.png "data source")